irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Progressive increase in damage at 14-36 meters
 * 165% max damage after 36 meters

+Notes:
+* LMG's that don't have bipods don't have any damage drop-off - they always deal their standard damage.
-Note: Akron Hc and Campbell LMG's don't have increased damage at range, and Buzzsaw LMG has 2x damage after 36 meters, instead of 1.65x.
+* Low damage LMG's like the Buzzsaw have 2.1x damage after 36 meters, instead of 1.65x.

 ### Summary
 LMG's will now be better at long range bipoded support, but slightly worse at point blank ranges.
 All of the changes above should provide a more defending playstyle, especially if used with new "Slow and Steady" skill.